 Our first delivery of Refarm’d organic oat milk, produced less than 30 miles away at Bradley Nook Farm, will provisionally be on Thurs 8th Oct or Fri 9th Oct.

-We are honored to work with Katja and Jay Wilde’s Bradley Nook Sanctuary in Ashbourne, the UK’s first Refarm’d partner farm.
+We are honored to work with Katja and Jay Wilde’s Bradley Nook Farm in Ashbourne, the UK’s first Refarm’d partner farm.

 Support local & ethical production

 Support the transition from livestock to plant based farming

 Support zero waste, plastic-free returnable glass packaging

 Support the life-long care of retired cows living at Bradley Nook Farm

 You may already be familiar with the story of Jay and Katja’s journey out of animal farming from the documentary 73 Cows.

 Jay was born into the family farm with an environmentally minded father who never engaged with intensive farming, artificial fertilizers and herbicides.
 Troubled by his feelings for the animals he cared for Jay chose to go vegetarian, but carrying on with the farm work was difficult.

 Jay’s wife Katja helped with his idea to stop farming and produce renewable energy instead, investing in solar PV to make up in part for the climate damage caused by keeping livestock.

 Through Veggies Catering Campaign Jay and Katja became aware of The Vegan Society’s Grow Green campaign aiming to support farmers transitioning from livestock farming to growing vegetables certified by the Vegan-Organic Network.